-The maximum amount you can contribute to a Roth IRA is $5,500 annually for 2016 and 2017.
-People age 50 or older can contribute an additional $1,000 a year as a catch-up contribution.
+The maximum amount you can contribute to a Roth IRA is $6,000 annually beginning in 2019.
+Those who are age 50 or older can contribute an additional $1,000 a year as a catch-up contribution.
 This is an increase from previous years—the first such increase since 2013—although the additional $1,000 increment didn't change.

-You can contribute to both in the same year, but the combined total of your contributions cannot exceed the maximum for the year.
-If you exceed the maximum, you must to correct the problem by taking a corrective distribution before the due date of your tax return if you exceed the maximum.
+You can contribute to both in the same year, but the combined total of your contributions can't exceed the maximum for the year.
+You must correct the problem by taking a corrective distribution before the due date of your tax return if you exceed the maximum.

 Contribution Limits Based on Income

-Roth IRAs do have some income restrictions regarding who can fund them.
-Your actual Roth IRA contribution limit can be further reduced or even eliminated entirely depending on your income level for the year.
-There are actually two limits:
+Roth IRAs do have some income restrictions.
+Your Roth IRA contribution limit can be reduced or even eliminated entirely depending on your income for the year.

-- One first is called the earned income limit.
-You can contribute up to the contribution limit or your earned income for the year, whichever is less.
+- The earned income limit: You can contribute up to the contribution limit or your earned income for the year, whichever is less.
 For IRA purposes only, earned income consists of wages reported on a W-2, self-employment income from a business or farm, and alimony.
-If your income from all these sources is only $5,000, that's all you can contribute to a Roth IRA even though the limit has increased to $6,000 in 2019.
+If your income from all these sources is $5,000, that's all you can contribute to a Roth IRA even though the limit has increased to $6,000 in 2019.
 If your income $30,000, you can contribute up to the $6,000 limit because your earnings far exceed the maximum contribution.